Henry Ossawa Tanner: Modern Spirit at the Pennsylvania Academy of the Fine Arts

 UD Alumni joined Dr. Anna Marley, Curator and UD alumna, and Dr. Camara Holloway, Assistant Professor, Department of Art History, on the evening of April 11, for a private tour of Henry Ossawa Tanner: Modern Spirit, the Spring 2012 exhibition at the Pennsylvania Academy of the Fine Arts.

-The NY Times described Marley’s retrospective of H. O. Tanner’s career as an “historically gripping exhibition.”
-Tanner was the first African-American artist to receive international acclaim for works that included portraiture, genre, and modern interpretations of biblical subjects and orientalist scenes from North Africa and the Holy Land.
+The New York Times described Marley’s retrospective of Tanner’s career as an “historically gripping exhibition.”
+Tanner was the first African American artist to receive international acclaim for works that included portraiture, genre, and modern interpretations of biblical subjects and orientalist scenes from North Africa and the Holy Land.
 The exhibition traced the Philadelphia-born artist’s life and career from his studies with Thomas Eakins at the Pennsylvania Academy of the Fine Arts to his success as an expatriate artist in Paris at the turn of the twentieth century.